Ayurveda the

 18 PART 1: Theory and practice of A-yurveda

-promotes excessive appetite and thirst, burning sensations,
+promotes excessive appetite and thirst,

-diarrhoea, anger, and yellow, red or green discolorations
+diarrhoea, anger, and yellow, red or green

 of the skin, eyes, urine and faeces.
 If pitta

-is in a decreased state the digestion will be poor, the
+is in a decreased state the digestion will be

-skin will lose its lustre, and the patient will complain of
+skin will lose its lustre, and the patient

-the general symptoms of an increase in vata and
+the general symptoms of an increase in vaッta and

 kapha.